Planning & Development

 Project & Program Accomplishments

-- Of the 1500 private septic system maintenance notices sent for this year’s cycle, only 17 citations had to be issued for failure to submit the required maintenance report.
-The filing deadline was extended twice due to the unusually wet summer.
+- Of the 1550 private septic system maintenance notices sent for this year’s cycle, only 3 system owners were referred to court.
 There are about 6,500 private systems in Iowa County.

 - Staff presented in a regional workshop for continuing education for plumbers and soil testers.